Yulbars Khan

-Yulbars Khan (يۇلبارس خان, يۇلۋاس خان (يولبارس خان), 'Tiger'; 堯樂博斯 (Yáolèbósī) or 堯樂博士 (Yáolèbóshì); 13 August 1889 – 27 July 1971), courtesy name Jingfu (景福), was a Uyghur chieftain and Kuomintang general during the Chinese Civil War.
+Yulbars Khan (يولۋاس خان; 堯樂博斯·汗 or 堯樂博士; 13 August 1889 – 27 July 1971), courtesy name Huang Jingfu (黃景福), was a Uyghur chieftain and Kuomintang general during the Chinese Civil War.
 He entered the service in the Kumul Khanate of Muhammad Khan of Kumul and later his son Maksud Shah.
 He served as an advisor at the court, until when Maksud died in March 1930, governor Jin Shuren abolished the khanate.
 Yulbars then conspired with Khoja Niyaz and Ma Zhongying to overthrow Jin in the Kumul Rebellion.
 According to some people, Ma restrained Yulbars from traveling to Nanking to ask the Kuomintang for help, Ma earlier had an agreement with the Kuomintang that if he seized Xinjiang, he would be recognized by the Kuomintang as its leader.

 Jin was eventually ousted by Sheng Shicai on 12 April 1933, who seized control of the province from 1934 to 1937.
 On 4 June 1933 Khoja Niyaz concluded a peace agreement with Sheng Shicai in Jimsar under mediation of newly appointed Soviet Consul-General in Urumchi, Garegin Apressof, a close associate of Joseph Stalin, and agreed to turn his Uyghur forces against general Ma Zhongying in exchange for granting control over Southern Xinjiang (Kashgaria or Tarim Basin), which already was lost by the Chinese and where a bloody power struggle between different rebel forces was occurring, also over Turpan Basin and Kumul Region, which was occupied by Ma Zhongying's forces.